DearCM1/South-Island-Recipes/recipes/brownies.md

 8. Cook in oven for 35 minutes, not opening the door until the time is up.

 9. After the elapsed time, poke the centre of the brownie with a probe to see if any mix sticks to the probe.
-If so, place back in the oven an retest.
+If so, place back in the oven and retest.

 10. Cool in the tin for 2 hours then cover the tin with foil and leave over night, cutting the brownies into 9 equal squares the next day.